viernes, 1 de diciembre de 1989

 (Pintura del artista canadiense Paul Kelly)

-knowing you impossible as a dream;
+knowing you are impossible, like a dream;

-Your kisses go from January to January,
+Your kisses vanish from January to January,

-Doesn't it matter that I was the first?
+Does it matter that I was the first?

-Oh, tell me! ... was that a lie perhaps?
+Oh, tell me—was that perhaps a lie?

-and what about the first kiss,
+and what of the first kiss,

-of the affection that won't come back?
+of the affection that will not return?

-hold me and my body will tell you:
+hold me, and my body will tell you:

-"If I don't love you, I die ...
-I die!"
+“If I do not love you, I die...
+I die!”

 domingo, 30 de abril de 1989

-A tu Regreso - Upon you return
+A tu Regreso - At your return

 (Río Guayas visto desde el Malecón hacia el Este se observan los cerros de Durán y al fondo el volcán Chimborazo visible en mañanas despejadas, Expedición Malaspina 1789-1794 dibujado por Fernando Brambila - Guayas River seen from the Malecon towards the East, the hills of Durán are observed and in the background the Chimborazo volcano visible on clear mornings, Malaspina Expedition 1789-1794 drawn by Fernando Brambila)